Tak (game): First player advantage

+Tak has a first player advantage less than that of chess.
+According to the playtak analytics dashboard, a statistical tool compiling all Tak games played online at playtak.com, there is a 55% first player advantage on a 5x5 board, and a 52% first player advantage on a 6x6 board.
+Tak also has a low draw rate of 0.91%.

 Komi

-Several online competitive tournaments have incorporated the variant of "komi" which is an adaptation of Komi from the game of Go.
-In Tak, applying komi typically means a certain score is added to the second player's final flat count.
+Komi, based on Komi from the game of Go, has been adopted by the US Tak Association and is used across most of its tournaments.
+In Tak, applying komi typically means a certain score (most commonly 2) is added to the second player's final flat count.
 The effect is that it permits the second player to place more standing stones (walls) during the game with the komi score offsetting some of the negative impact such plays have on that player's flat count.
 This is intended to give the second player an advantage to counterbalance the first player advantage.
-After a few years of players experimenting with komi in informal tournaments, the US Tak Association incorporated a komi of +2 for the 2021 U.S. Tak Open.

 History

 Tak's design is based on the fictional game of "tak" described in Patrick Rothfuss' 2011 fantasy novel The Wise Man's Fear.
 In 2014, Ernest worked with Patrick to design a game based on the concept.
 Initially, Patrick was reluctant of the design, but after Ernest showed him the gameplay, he approved of it and launched the Kickstarter.

 Following this private unveiling of the game, Ernest and Rothfuss, with support from Cheapass Games, launched a Kickstarter campaign on 2016, which resulted in 12,000 backers contributing more than $1.35 million.
+The game and full rules were released in 2017.
+As of 2025, Cheapass Games is owned by Crab Fragment Labs, and Tak is technically out of print with no official publisher.

-Since then, the US Tak Association has been founded by fans of the game to promote the game's recognition and its level of play, and to host tournaments in person and online.
+Since then, the US Tak Association has been founded by fans of the game to promote the game's recognition and its level of play and to host tournaments in person and online.

 Reception

-In the Paste Magazine, Keith Law praised the simplicity and strategy despite criticising the theme, concluding that it was a "very clever little game".
+In the Paste Magazine, Keith Law praised the simplicity and strategy despite criticising some of the fan-fiction elements, concluding that Tak was a "very clever little game".
 In Abstract Games magazine, Dr. Kerry Handscomb commented that Tak is "reminiscent of mancala" and "exactly the kind of game that ought to be an intellectual pastime in some world."
 Alisha Karabinus, in NYMGamer, found the game play to be accessible to both kids and adults, and praised its versality.
 Owen Duffy, in The Guardian, also noted the game's simple rules creating "genuine depth" and applauded the feel of the game as one "invented centuries ago and passed down over generations."
+Canadian online news site SaskToday called the game "an absolute gem".

 In 2021, Tak was incorporated as an event in the international Mind Sports Olympiad.

 Community

-Tak has a small online community of players who play, discuss, and promote the game, including the US Tak Association and various other publications.